-Dungeons and Dragons was the first game that brought the concept of character leveling to the mainstream market.
-This was done in the form of a role playing board game and has shaped how we play most modern role playing games.
+Dungeons and Dragons were the first game that brought the concept of character leveling to the mainstream market.
+This was done in the form of a role-playing board game and has shaped how we play most modern role-playing games.
 You create a character by selecting a race and a class, with each race and class having different strengths and weaknesses.
 You then proceed to complete goals and kill enemies to gain exp where you are awarded experience points which contribute to leveling your character up.
 For gamers today this will sound like the exact system used in the Elder Scrolls games or World of Warcraft.
 The concept has remained unchanged for 40 years.

 Call of Duty 4 is the game that brought the system of leveling a character to the online FPS genre.
 Games like this have existed in the past e.g. Return to Castle Wolfenstein, but it was Call of Duty’s huge popularity that has made leveling a standard feature for online shooters.
 The leveling system differs slightly to the system introduced in Dungeons and Dragons as players do not have the ability to select a class or a race.
 It can be safely said that the leveling system was the sole reason that Call of Duty’s multiplayer has become such a huge success.

 Whether you like Dungeons and Dragons or not, if you are a fan of leveling up in games you must pay some respect to the board game that is responsible for the way we play a lot of games today!